Richard Wright (author): Career

 After publication, Native Son was selected by the Book of the Month Club as its first book by an African-American author.
 It was a daring choice.
 The lead character, Bigger Thomas, is bound by the limitations that society places on African Americans.
 Unlike most in this situation, he gains his own agency and self-knowledge only by committing heinous acts.
 Wright's characterization of Bigger led to him being criticized for his concentration on violence in his works.
 In the case of Native Son, people complained that he portrayed a black man in ways that seemed to confirm whites' worst fears.
 The period following publication of Native Son was a busy time for Wright.
-In July 1940 he went to Chicago to do research for a folk history of blacks to accompany photographs selected by Edwin Rosskam.
-While in Chicago he visited the American Negro Exposition with Langston Hughes, Arna Bontemps and Claude McKay.
+In July 1940, he went to Chicago to do research for a folk history of blacks to accompany photographs selected by Edwin Rosskam.
+While in Chicago, he visited the American Negro Exposition with Langston Hughes, Arna Bontemps and Claude McKay.

 Wright traveled to Chapel Hill, North Carolina, to collaborate with playwright Paul Green on a dramatic adaptation of Native Son.
 In January 1941 Wright received the prestigious Spingarn Medal of the NAACP for noteworthy achievement.
 His play Native Son opened on Broadway in March 1941, with Orson Welles as director, to generally favorable reviews.
 Wright also wrote the text to accompany a volume of photographs chosen by Rosskam, which were almost completely drawn from the files of the Farm Security Administration.
 The FSA had employed top photographers to travel around the country and capture images of Americans.
-Their collaboration, Twelve Million Black Voices: A Folk History of the Negro in the United States, was published in October 1941 to wide critical acclaim.
+Their collaboration, 12 Million Black Voices: A Folk History of the Negro in the United States, was published in October 1941 to wide critical acclaim.

-Wright's memoir Black Boy (1945) describes his early life from Roxie up until his move to Chicago at age 19.
+Wright's memoir Black Boy (1945) describes his early life from Roxie up until his move to Chicago at the age of 19.
 It includes his clashes with his Seventh-day Adventist family, his troubles with white employers, and social isolation.
 It also describes his intellectual journey through these struggles.
 American Hunger, which was published posthumously in 1977, was originally intended by Wright as the second volume of Black Boy.
 The Library of America edition of 1991 finally restored the book to its original two-volume form.

 American Hunger details Wright's participation in the John Reed Clubs and the Communist Party, which he left in 1942.
 The book implies he left earlier, but he did not announce his withdrawal until 1944.
 In the book's restored form, Wright used the diptych structure to compare the certainties and intolerance of organized communism, which condemned "bourgeois" books and certain members, with similar restrictive qualities of fundamentalist organized religion.
 Wright disapproved of Joseph Stalin's Great Purge in the Soviet Union.